 Thus, it’s relatively easy for the attacker to link lightning nodes with announced channels with UTXOs on-chain.
 Lightning was designed so all nodes can make that link when receiving a new `channel_announcement` message.

 The biggest privacy issue comes when the bitcoins used in the funding transaction are linked to an identity, usually by KYC.
-If the attacker has this information as well, this is enough for de-anonymizing the identity that owns the lighting node.
+If the attacker also has this information, this is enough for de-anonymizing the identity that owns the lighting node.
 Knowing the lighting node means that the attacker also knows the following:

 - The total amount of bitcoin locked in payment channels;